demayorconcept/sql-financial-project/README.md

 a.
 Can we predict whether a customer will subscribe to a product/service based on their demographics and past campaign history?
 b.
 What is the best combination of factors (age, job, balance, loan status) for identifying high-potential leads?

+## Technology Used
+this is sql project. a single query technique was used to run the query coupled with aggregate function which was then used to aggregate large rows of dat into a small rows of data given the information we need